turingschool/backend-curriculum-site/module2/lessons/http.md

 Add functionality to your app to redirect the user to a special Congratulations page when they guess the correct answer.
 For example, your redirect can send them to `/congrats`.

+## Cookies

+Right now, every user who visits our app will have the same number they are guessing.
+For example, if you open up two browsers (like Chrome and Safari), and play the game, you'll notice you'll be playing the same game on both of them.

+We can store information for each client in the client's cookies.
+See if you can update your app to give each client a different number they are guessing.
+See [this Stack Overflow post](https://stackoverflow.com/questions/3467114/how-are-cookies-passed-in-the-http-protocol) for some more info on setting cookies.

 ## Refactor

 Now that we have multiple path/verb combinations implemented, let's refactor our app to be more generalized.
 We'll leave this up to you to decide what direction you take it, but here are some suggestions:

 * Make a separate method for each type of response
 * Make a method that takes a verb/path combo and routes it to the appropriate response method.
+* Make request/response objects.